mjbradvica/personal-website-articles/2021/chain-of-responsibility.md

 The interface definitions for these classes are inconsequential.

-The problem with chaining these operations becomes apparent when with unit and integration testing.
+The problem with chaining these operations becomes apparent with unit and integration testing.
 You will see that in order to unit test the first service, we end up having to inject mocks.

 > **Note**: I am using the Moq testing library in these code examples.